Thalolam (film): Plot

 Shankarunni, a violinist, and his wife Devu are mourning the loss of their daughter.
-Shankarunni's guru, a renowned singer and surrogate father, asks him to air out his troubles after a mistake-ridden violin performance from Shankarunni.
+Shankarunni's guru, a renowned singer and surrogate father, asks him to share his troubles after a mistake-ridden violin performance from Shankarunni.

 The violinist relates how his house was like heaven with him and his wife lovingly raising their daughter and the daughter of his foster brother Haridas.
-Haridas, whose wife died after their daughter's birth, left his daughter at the care of Shankarunni and Devu to pursue his and his late wife's dream of a career in Paris.
+Haridas, whose wife died after their daughter's birth, left his daughter in the care of Shankarunni and Devu to pursue his and his late wife's dream of a career in Paris.

-Shankarunni reveals to his teacher that it was Haridas's daughter who was dead, and from guilt they said it was their daughter who died.
+Shankarunni reveals to his teacher that it was Haridas's daughter who was dead, and out of their guilt they said it was their daughter who died.
 His teacher gives him the strength through wisdom to finally settle in enjoying his life with the decision and taking care of the young girl of his house.
-However, years later Haridas comes back for his daughter and the secrets hidden long ago threaten to rear its head.
+However, years later Haridas comes back for his daughter and the secret hidden long ago threaten to rear its head.